ycrgotike/sql-data-warehouse-project/README.md

 Hi there!
 I'm **Yashwanth Chenna Reddy Gotike**.
 I am currently pursuing an **MSc in Web and Data Science** at the University of Koblenz, with a strong passion for data engineering and a keen interest in developing scalable data solutions.

+## Credits
+This project includes contributions or inspiration from [DataWithBaraa]